benwilcock/cqrs-microservice-sampler/README.md

 #About the Author

 [Ben Wilcock](https://uk.linkedin.com/in/benwilcock) works for Pivotal as a Cloud Solutions Architect.
 Ben has a passion for microservices, cloud and mobile applications and helps [Pivotal's Cloud Foundry](http://pivotal.io/platform) customers to become more responsive, innovate faster and gain greater returns from their software investments.
-Ben is also a respected technology [blogger](http://benwilcock.wordpress.com) who's articles have featured in Java Code Geeks, InfoQ, Android Weekly and more.
+Ben is also a respected technology [blogger](http://benwilcock.wordpress.com) who's articles have featured in [DZone](https://dzone.com/users/296242/benwilcock.html), [Java Code Geeks](https://www.javacodegeeks.com/author/ben-wilcock/), [InfoQ](https://www.infoq.com/author/Ben-Wilcock) and more.

 ##Running the Demo